 The 2014 Schermeister Cellars Paladini Vineyard Pinot Noir reveals a bouquet that shows a variety of berry aromas including raspberry with just a hint of mocha/espresso and a gravelly mineral component.
 Balanced with very good acidity.
 Shows flavors of cherry along with an earth nuance – a lingering slight tartness shows on the finish with noticeable yet fairly rounded tannins with just a hint of lasting vanilla.

 The 2013 Napa Valley Red Wine is a blend of 68% Cabernet Sauvignon, 22% Malbec and 10% Syrah – from vineyards on Pritchard Hill.
 All the varietals were co-fermented.
 Very dark in the glass this intriguing bouquet shows notes of sage, dark chocolate with cherry driven aromas.
-A big vintage in general that is known for its well structured wines – along with fruit from a ‘powerful’ vineyard neighborhood, this wine is packed with flavor and structure.
-However this wine is structured in a way so that the tannins while big and slightly chewy are also somewhat polished.
+A big vintage in general that is known for its well-structured wines – along with fruit from a ‘powerful’ vineyard neighborhood, this wine is packed with flavor and structure.
+However, this wine is structured in a way so that the tannins while big and slightly chewy are also somewhat polished.

 Robert made a Chardonnay from the Antica Vineyard on Atlas Peak for Schermeister Cellars for the first time in 2017.
 He often has control over vineyards he sources from – but especially so here.
 For the specific block he sources from, Robert does much of the necessary vineyard work by hand throughout the season.
 We tried the wine in barrel – already it has developed a rich, somewhat oily mouth feel.
 Robert ferments this wine slow and cold (took about 8 months to fully finish fermentation) and he puts the wine through full malolactic fermentation.
-This is a wine with depth, character and richness of aroma and flavor – those used to drinking ‘thin’ Chardonnays will quickly develop an admiration for this wine.
+This is a wine with depth, character and richness of aroma and flavor – those used to consuming ‘thin’ Chardonnays will quickly develop an admiration for this wine.

 The 2017 Schermister Cellars Antica Vineyard Laura’s Chardonnay, dedicated to Laura who helped harvest this fruit on her 35th birthday, includes about 20% Chardonnay Musqué which in part, contributes to the rich aromatics.
 We tasted four years post vintage.
 Medium to deep gold in color; shows aromas of caramel, sweet vanilla, toffee, brown sugar and hazelnut.
-Also some tropical fruit notes as the wine breathes including of ripe banana, pineapple and papaya.
+Also, some tropical fruit notes as the wine breathes including of ripe banana, pineapple and papaya.
 Shows a light creamy texture across the palate with flavors of toasted almond, crème Brule, mandarin, and lemon zest.
 Very balanced.
 With a few years of aging, the fruit is still there but has taken more of a backseat to the other secondary and tertiary aromatics and flavors.
 We enjoyed its complementing characteristics with a glass noodle, spicy lemongrass, cilantro prawn salad.

-Laura is a graphic designer and created the labels and packaging for the wines
+Laura is a graphic designer and created the labels and packaging for the wines.

 Glen Ellen Tasting Room